-We broker Dell Fractional T1 Line.
-This page is a quick list of the products specifically offered by T1Market in Dell.
+We specialize in Arkansas T1 line.
+This page is a short list of the products specifically offered by T1Market in Dell.

-As we go forward, our goal is to regularly improve our product offerings.
-We now deliver business products usually used by bigger firms, particularly: fiber ethernet, MPLS network service, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
-Several of our suppliers even deliver cost-free managed Cisco routers for multi-year agreements.
-Mainly, our goal is to develop a bond with you - our customer - that will last for years to come.
+As we go forward, our objective is to continuously improve our product offerings.
+We now deliver enterprise items usually used by larger companies, particularly: MPLS network service, fiber ethernet, OC3, and cloud computing bandwidth delivered over a fiber optic backbone.
+Several of our carriers even offer free managed Cisco routers for multi-year contracts.
+Mainly, our objective is to create a bond with you - our customer - that will last for years to come.
 Acquiring your trust is just what we do here.
-Saving you cash on affordable Ethernet services is precisely how we keep it.
+Conserving you cash on affordable MPLS services is how we keep it.